linz/nz-facilities/db/docs/source/DOCUMENTATION.rst

 .. code-block:: sql

-   /building_outlines/sql
+   /nz-facilities/db/sql
-   /building_outlines/requirements-docs.txt
+   /nz-facilities/requirements-docs.txt
-   /building_outlines/setup.py
+   /nz-facilities/setup.py
-   /building_outlines/docs/source/
+   /nz-facilities/db/docs/source/
-   /building_outlines/docs/source/_static
+   /nz-facilities/db/docs/source/_static

 Files required
 ------------------

-* Within the /building_outlines/docs/source/ folder, there must be an .rst file for each schema being parsed, with a name format of "<schema name>_schema.rst".
+* Within the /nz-facilities/db/docs/source/ folder, there must be an .rst file for each schema being parsed, with a name format of "<schema name>_schema.rst".
 * On the first line of each schema .rst file, there should be a line as shown here to give the file a name for referencing:

 ::

-   .. _buildings_schema:
+   .. _facilities_schema:

 * An index.rst file must exist with the names of the above mentioned schema .rst files listed in the toctree without the .rst extension: